YugankDh/Web-Development/README.md

 # Web-Development
-These Are some little things that i made learning html and css.
+These Are some little things that i made learning web development
-Will add javascript later.